We are constantly working to provide more helpful information about 1031 exchanges, and we keep your comments and questions in mind.

 What authorizes a deferred exchange?

-While exchanges have been used for many years, in June 1991, new IRS regulation 1.1031(k) provided specific and clear guidance to implement the famous “Starker” case decisions.
+While exchanges have been used for many years, in June 1991, IRS regulation 1.1031(k) provided specific and clear guidance to implement the famous “Starker” case decisions.
+The regulation implementing Internal Revenue Code section 1031 passed in 1986.

 The properties must be like-kind.
 This means that the property being relinquished must currently be used as an investment or business property.
 It is not important how the buyer plans to use the property.

-The replacement property the exchangor desires to purchase must be identified in 45 days, be anywhere in the United States, and be settled in 180 days.
-It is not important how the property is currently used, only that it will be used by the exchangor as an investment or business property.
+The replacement property the exchanger desires to purchase must be identified in 45 days, be anywhere in the United States, and be settled in 180 days.
+It is not important how the property is currently used, only that it will be used by the exchanger as an investment or business property.

 Like-kind investment or business property includes townhouse rentals, land, farms, office condos, warehouses, vacation rentals, etc.